Varad-Chavan/Game-Made-In-Python3/README.md

 # Game-Made-In-Python3
 <br>
-Apparently, I Upload Games Made on Python3 by Me
+Apparently, I Upload Games Remade by me with some changes on Python3
 <br>